Ask Attorney Eddie Farah

 The good thing about PIP (personal injury protection) insurance is that it allows you to choose your own doctor unlike an HMO where a gatekeeper determines whether you can or cannot be directed to see a specialist for treatment.
 You can use your PIP insurance to find your own doctor who can help you with your injuries.

 At Farah & Farah, we focus on making sure our clients are getting the proper treatment for their injuries.
-Having helped thousands of clients over the years, Eddie Farah and his team can assist you in selecting doctors who are well-qualified to treat your particular type of injury.
+Having helped thousands of clients over the years, the team at Farah & Farah can assist you in selecting doctors who are well-qualified to treat your particular type of injury.

 Eddie, what do I do if I am involved in an auto accident?

 The first thing to remember is keep calm.
 You will need to make rational decisions and panic will not help now.
 Call 911 to report the accident and be sure to advise the 911 operator if anyone is injured.
 In the state, you are required to have a traffic crash report completed if the crash results in death, bodily injury or damage to property of at least $500.

 - Move your vehicle to avoid further injury and turn off the ignition of all cars involved.
 Do not attempt to move the injured unless they are in immediate danger.
 Do try to keep the injured warm.
 Stand away from the vehicles in case they are hit again.